ReekenX/dotfiles/README.rst

 Hardcoded stuff
 ---------------

-Because `buildout` is buggy, and '~' doesn't expand to home directory, .buildout folder contains my hardcoded path.
-Make sure you change it if you are going to use it.

 GIT configuration (.gitconfig) has my name, surname and e-mail information.
 Be sure to change it.
 Same with Mercurial (.hgrc).